Free islandwide delivery through our launch partner BuyMe.lk

 Phase-change materials (PCM)

 You will sometimes see "Outlast" or "PCM" mentioned in premium imports.
 These are micro-encapsulated waxes that absorb body heat as they change state.
-They work in cool climates by buffering temperature swings — but in Sri Lanka, once they have absorbed their thermal load (typically two to three hours into the night), they sit fully charged and stop helping until you cool the room.
+They work in cool climates by buffering temperature swings.
+But in Sri Lanka, once they have absorbed their thermal load (typically two to three hours into the night), they sit fully charged and stop helping until you cool the room.
 Useful, but not the headline feature it is sold as in Europe.

 Firmness for a humid climate

 The global consensus from orthopaedic research over the past two decades is that medium-firm mattresses produce the best long-term outcomes for back pain and sleep quality for most adults.
 (See, for example, the Kovacs et al. trial published in The Lancet, which has been replicated several times since.)
 That recommendation still holds in Sri Lanka.
 The local twist is that humidity makes you sweat more, so a very plush, deep-conforming mattress will trap more heat against your body.
-A medium-firm surface keeps less of you in contact with the bed — which sleeps cooler.
+A medium-firm surface keeps less of you in contact with the bed, which sleeps cooler.

 How Sri Lankan mattress quality compares globally